vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/basic/tutorial.md

   > Please click the green button on the left.

-  During the installation process, keep all the default settings, just click "next step" till it comes to "finish".
+  During the installation process, keep all the default settings, click "next step" till it comes to "finish".

   ::: warning